 Stacy Parker, Managing Director, Blu Ivy Group

 Today, more than ever, retailers in Canada need enthusiastic and satisfied workers.
 There is a tremendous link between motivated employees, customer service and profitability.
-This session will provide real life examples from Starbucks, Target and The Beer Store on developing an employer branding strategy, and the impact it has made on their organizations.
+This session will provide real life examples from Starbucks and The Beer Store on developing an employer branding strategy, and the impact it has made on their organizations.
 These retailers will also outline key recruitment and retention principles, including:

 Kristen Coady, Director of Absence Management Solutions, Morneau Shepell